s3yonsei/blocked_samples/osdi24_ae/README.md

 Although the reported results and Figure 7 may differ in details, the off-CPU events corresponding to blocking I/O (**I** in the square brackets) for `__libc_pread64', and `__libc_pwrite`, and lock-waiting (**L** in the square brackets) for `pthread_cond_wait` should be reported.

-**Note**: If you want to campare perf's sampling results with bperf's, recording should be done after booting into a original Linux kernel rather than the Linux kernel for blocked samples.
+**Note**: If you want to campare perf's sampling results with bperf's, recording should be done after booting into an original Linux kernel rather than the Linux kernel for blocked samples.

 #### 5-2-3.
 BCOZ